There are several options available to us, including:

 The traditional traffic capturing solution — and probably also the most common method used across the data information industry — is port mirroring.

 Also known as SPAN (Switched Port Analyzer) or roving analysis, this is a method for catching and observing network traffic in a non-intrusive manner.
-It is a software feature built into a switch or router that creates a copy of selected packets passing through the device and sends them to a designated mirrored (SPAN) port.
+It is a software feature built into a network switch or router that creates a copy of selected packets passing through the device and sends them to a designated mirrored (SPAN) port.
 Using software, we can easily configure or change what data is to be monitored.

 Managed locally or remotely, we set up our mirrored ports to forward a copy of each incoming and/or outgoing packet from the ports of our SPAN switches to other ports where our analysis devices or monitoring stations are connected.